Helping children cope

 If older children can find jobs to supplement family income, decide as a family how their money will be used.
 Decide whether it will cover their clothing and recreation expenses or whether they will contribute to food, shelter and other expenses.
-For more information see, Deciding if teens should work, another fact sheet in this series.
+For more information see, deciding if teens should work.

 Family communication and coping skills have a great impact on how your family deals with tough times.